What Is a Scalp Hematoma?

 For practical courses you can contact your local community, council offices, and medical institutions for events you can attend.

 If the head injury is mild and does not require immediate medical attention the person may find that they develop the classic 'bump on the head': for example bumping your head on a door or table.
 This 'bump on the head' is caused by swelling and inflammation at the injury site.
 The person may also find that the area is warm, red and tender to the touch.

 Inflammation and heat occur around an injury to protect it from further harm.
-When the injury happens the body sends out inflammation markers so that the surround tissue becomes flooded with fluid.
-This reaction provides a cushion for the injured area so that it has restricted movement and it cannot be touched or prodded by accident.
+When the injury happens, the body sends out inflammation markers so that the surrounding tissue becomes flooded with fluid.
+This reaction provides a cushion for the injured area so that it has restricted movement and cannot be touched or prodded by accident.

 DON'T Ignore These Symptoms:

 If a person experiences the following symptoms, then they must be taken to the emergency room immediately:

 - Memory loss: not being able to recount simple memories or information such as date of birth